SimonJamesPauck/solid-inject/README.md

 Additional goals might include the following

-- Make it easy to visualise and debug the dependency graph.
+- Make it easy to visualize and debug the dependency graph.